Dorris Ranch

 Dorris Ranch is recognized as the first commercial filbert orchard (started in 1892) in the United States and is listed on the National Register of Historic Places.
 More than half of all the commercial filbert trees now growing in the U.S. originated from Dorris Ranch nursery stock.

-Closures and Treatment Information
+Treatment Information

 To ensure the health of the historic filbert orchards at Dorris Ranch, Willamalane applies regulated fungicides, herbicides, and insecticides recommended by Oregon State University and the Oregon Department of Agriculture.
 Willamalane does not use Class 1 (“Danger” label) or Class 2 (‘Warning” label) products when treating the orchards.
 To receive email notifications for Dorris Ranch closures, sign up here.